k-venkatesan/composite-damage-prediction/README.md

 - thesis.pdf

 # Reproduction Guidelines
-This section describes how the results obtained in this work can be reproduced.
+This section describes how the results obtained in this work can be reproduced from start to finish.
+If you instead wish to skip certain steps, feel free to make use of the intermediate artifacts available in the repository and apply the relevant steps to those.

 ## Data Generation
 1. Attach `model_generator.py` as a script in Abaqus - this populates `runfile.txt` with commands for the next step
 1. Execute `runfile.txt` as a .bat script to generate .odb files for each FEM model
 1. Attach `result_generator.py` as a script in Abaqus - this processes all the FEM models and saves the results as images
-1. Run selectimagesforprocess.m using Matlab to 'clean' all images and prepare them for being used to train neural networks
+1. Run `selectimagesforprocess.m` using Matlab to 'clean' all images and prepare them for being used to train neural networks

+## Neural Network Training
+These generic steps can be followed for training any of the described neural network types.

+1. Use `generateData.py` (or `generate_data.py`) to convert the cleaned up images into vectorised training, validation and test data sets (in the form of numpy arrays)
+1. Train and validate the neural network:
+  - Standard and convolutional neural networks:
+      1. Run `main.py` to train the neural network, and generate validation/test set results
+  - Reduced-image neural network:
+      1. Train a convolutional neural network first so that the resulting autoencoder values and deconvolution weights can be used in the next step
+      1. Run `input2index.py` to train (and generate validation/test data) the reduced-image neural network against the autoencoder from which the final result is obtained using the available deconvolution weights
+  - Hybrid neural networks:
+      1. Run `input2image.py` (or `index2image_ssim.py`) to train the hybrid neural network and generate validation/test set results